kole284/AmarsWebsite/README.md

 Typescript site that was developed for a client.
-TYpescript and Scss was used.
+Typescript and Scss was used.